We recently initiated a regular Q&A Session which takes place every Tuesday and Thursday. Please find more information at the end of page!

 How to apply

-Before applying, please make sure you read the requirements ("how to participate" section) and the timeline.
+Please make sure to read the requirements ("Who is eligible" section) and the timeline before applying.

-The online-application platform, through which applications must be submitted, is open from March 2021 to November 2022.
+Applications must be submitted via the online-application form which is open from March 2021 to November 2022.

-Please note that applications must be submitted at least eight weeks prior to the planned secondment in order to ensure processing.
+Please note that applications must be submitted at least two months prior to the planned secondment in order to ensure planning and processing.

 A successful application contains:

-- Your personal details and your home institution
+- Your personal details and your home institution’s address

 - Information about your host institution